 - Require more room than combi boilers – system boilers are more compact than heat-only appliances, but they still need a separate hot water tank (usually kept downstairs in an airing cupboard or similar space).
 As a result, they take up more room than combination boilers.

-- Hot water isn’t instant – the reliance on a hot water tank means that you need to program your boiler to heat up water in advance.
+- Hot water isn’t instant – the reliance on a hot water tank means that you need to program your boiler to heat up the water in advance.

 - The supply of heated water is limited – with a system boiler, the size of your hot water tank dictates the amount you can use before the water needs to be reheated.